 Depending on the severity and cause of your TMD, our dentists offer several treatment options.
 Each treatment recommendation is specific to your unique needs.
 Some of our most common treatments include:

-- Splint Therapy: a splint, also known as a mouth guard or night guard, is made of durable plastic and customized to fit your mouth.
-Depending on the type of split, it can cover just a few teeth or all of your teeth.
+Splint Therapy: A splint, also known as a mouth guard or night guard, is made of durable plastic and customized to fit your mouth.
+Depending on the type of splint, it can cover just a few teeth or all of your teeth.
 Splints can also be worn on the upper or lower dental arches.
 Splint therapy allows the muscles and ligaments in your jaw to relax and relieve stress.
 It can also protect your teeth from bruxism, or correct a misaligned bite.

 Equilibration: This procedure involves adjusting dental and jaw alignment to restore balance to your bite.
 If teeth do not properly fit together, this can cause additional strain on the jaw and cause TMD.
 Equilibration readjusts your bite to its proper position and helps ease the stress of your jaw.